mylylyl/MonoDissectorConverter/README.md

 # MonoDissectorConverter

-Convert output of Cheat Engine's Mono Dissector to C++ style code
+Convert output of Cheat Engine's (version 5.6) Mono Dissector to C++ style code (note that CE 5.6 has a different output with previous version)

 This is a handy tool for my personal project, and it's only for educational purposes